daboisadasd/CycleInventoryHelper/README.md

 - ✅ Supports custom fields:
   - `itemid`, `amount`, `durability`, `vanityId`, `modData`, `insurance`, etc.
 - ✅ Auto-generates UUIDs for `itemId` when not provided.
+- ✅ QuestLoop script will automatically update db to set all quests to be completed, except for quests where you must hand something over.

 ---